AFFORDABLE CONNECTIVITY PROGRAM

 What does the benefit provide?

-A discount of up to $30 a month for broadband service ($75 for households on Tribal lands), as well as a one-time discount of $100, with a co-payment of more than $10 but less than $50, toward the purchase of a connected device (laptop, desktop or tablet) through a participating provider.
+A discount of up to $30 a month for broadband service ($75 for households on qualifying Tribal lands), as well as a one-time discount of $100, with a co-payment of more than $10 but less than $50, toward the purchase of a connected device (laptop, desktop or tablet) through a participating provider.

 Can a household receive more than one discount?